SebNielsen/JSExcercisesPeriod2/readme.md

 to write the logical behavior and with the other ones we use JavaScript.
 That means when we used Java for our backend, we had to use JSP, with JavaScript we have the other three options.

-##7.Explain your strategy for implementing a REST-API with Node/Express and show how you can "test" all the four CRUD operations programmatically using for example the Request package.
+###7.
+Explain your strategy for implementing a REST-API with Node/Express and show how you can "test" all the four CRUD operations programmatically using for example the Request package.
 Like always we start to make the base setup like this:

 // call the packages we need